Two classes of organization principle: quantum/topological phase transitions meet complete/in-complete devil staircases and their experimental realizations: Order from disorder along the diagonal line near the Abelian point.

-{\bf Order from disorder along the diagonal line near the $ \alpha=\beta=\pi/2 $ Abelian point. } It is important to understand what is the true quantum ground state along the diagonal line near the Abelian point $ \alpha=\beta=\pi/2 $.
+The first thing to do is to find what is the true quantum ground state along the diagonal line near the Abelian point $ \alpha=\beta=\pi/2 $.
 At the classical level, the $ 2 \times 1 $ Y-x stripy state $ S^y=(-1)^x $ is degenerate with the $ 1 \times 2 $ X-y stripy state $ S^x=(-1)^y $.
-In fact, we find there is a family of states called $ 2 \times 2 $ vortex states in Fig.\ref{allphases}: $ \mathbf{S}_i= ( (-1)^{i_y}\cos\phi,(-1)^{i_x}\sin \phi,0 ) $ which are degenerate at the classical level.
-In general, this family breaks the $ C_4 \times C_4 $ symmetry except at $ \phi= \pm \pi/4, \pm 3\pi/4 $.
+In fact, we find there is a family of states called $ 2 \times 2 $ vortex states in Fig.\ref{allphases}:

+which are degenerate at the classical level.
+In general, this family breaks the $ [C_4 \times C_4]_D $ symmetry except at $ \phi= \pm \pi/4, \pm 3\pi/4 $.
 When $ \phi=0, \pi/2 $, it recovers to the X-y and Y-x state respectively.
-Quantum fluctuations ( "order from disorder" mechanism ) are needed to find the unique quantum ground state upto the $ C_4 \times C_4 $ symmetry in this regime.
+Quantum fluctuations ( "order from disorder" mechanism ) are needed to find the unique quantum ground state upto the $ [C_4 \times C_4]_D $ symmetry in this regime.
 To perform a LSW calculation, one need to introduce a 4 sublattice structure $ A, B, C, D $ shown in Fig.\ref{allphases}.
 After making suitable rotations to align the spin quantization axis along the Z axis, we introduce 4 HP bosons $ a, b, c, d $ to perform a systematic $ 1/ S $ expansion shown in Eqn.\ref{swcubic} where $E_0=-2NJS^2(1-\cos2\alpha\sin^2\phi-\cos2\beta\cos^2\phi)$ is the classical ground state energy, $ H_2 $ can be diagonized by a unitary transformation, then followed by a Bogoliubov transformation as: